paolobroglio/paolobroglio.github.io/_drafts/DRAFT-cryptopals-s1c3.md

 ---

 If you read [my previous post]({% post_url _posts/2025-01-22-cryptopals-s1c1 %}) you probably noticed that the solution is mostly based on the official
 Base64 encoding RFC.
-This is quite interesting because there's no need to rely on any RFC, but instead is a real problem solving challenge and it's about decrypting an encrypted text.
+Now instead there's no need to rely on any implementation, but instead is a real problem solving challenge and it's about decrypting an encrypted text, which is kind of cool.

 Some knowledge of the previous post might be useful for completing this challenge, especially the bitwise operations.

 ## The problem